 Julia and Winston meet up for the first time in a room above Mr. Charrington’s shop.
 There, Winston tells Julia about his relationship, or lack thereof, with his wife Katharine.

-Over the following days, Winston notices that Syme has disappeared as Winston predicted.
+The turning point of the novel comes over the following days, Winston notices that Syme has disappeared as Winston predicted.
 Winston is also approached by O’Brien, his supervisor and someone who Winston thinks is a member of the group working to overthrow the Party (The Brotherhood).
 O’Brien shares a book with Winston, The Theory and Practice of Oligarchical Collectivism by Emmanuel Goldstein.
 Goldstein is one of the Party’s main enemies and the leader of a rebellion against the state.
 The book informs Julia and Winston about how the Party works.
 It inspires and confirms to Winston that the Party can be defeated if the “proles” or lower class, rise up.

+We approach the climax at this point in the novel.
 Just when Winston is starting to think that he’s going to be able to join the fight against the Party, it is revealed that Mr. Charrington is a member of the Thought Police.
 He turned in Winston and Julia who are both captured and taken to the Ministry of Love.
 There, Winston comes into contact with other characters from the novel who have all been arrested for various reasons.
 O’Brien enters into the scene, revealing that he too was an agent of the state.
 The previous months of gaining Winston’s trust were nothing more than an elaborate way of ensnaring him.

 Winston is trapped in the Ministry of Truth for a number of months.
 Over this period his mind is rearranged through torture and humiliation.
 He’s forced to confront his deepest fear in Room 101.
 For Winston, this means rats.
 It proves to be the thing that makes Winston betray Julia.

-Later, after he has been successfully brainwashed, he is released.
+The falling action occurs later, after he has been successfully brainwashed, he is released.
 Winston and Julia, who was also tortured, meet again in a park but the two longer have any interest in one another.
 The novel concludes with Winston celebrating the reported victory over Eurasia and reveling in his newfound love for the Party.